job/rpkitouch/README.md

 runs on all operating systems with a libcrypto library based on OpenSSL 1.1 or LibreSSL 3.6 or later.

-On Ubuntu/Debian install the
-*libssl-dev*
-package, on Redhat/Rocky/Fedora install the *openssl-devel* package, then simply issue
-'`make`'
-to build;
-on Centos 7 install
-*openssl11-devel*
-from EPEL and then build the program using this special target '`make centos7`'

 # EXIT STATUS

 The **rpkitouch** utility exits&#160;0 on success, and&#160;&gt;0 if an error occurs.